WordPoints/dependencies/rfc/psr-1.md

 ### `wordpress`

 This relationship is intended to be specified by dependents that are WordPress extensions.
 Because of this, the relationship itself implies a requirement, since extensions by nature require WordPress.
 Thus, no relationship type needs to be specified, only the version info.

+Since WordPress is usually fully backward compatible, only the `>=` operator should usually be used, and is the default.

 Examples: